-Treating sleep-disordered breathing in pregnancy may improve fetal healthJanuary 2nd, 2013 in Sleep apnea /
+Treating sleep-disordered breathing in pregnancy may improve fetal healthJanuary 2, 2013 in Medicine & Health / Sleep apnea

 A new study suggests that treatment of mild sleep-disordered breathing with continuous positive airway pressure (CPAP) therapy in pregnant women with preeclampsia improves fetal activity levels, a marker of fetal well-being.

 Results show that the average number of fetal movements increased from 319 during a night without CPAP treatment to 592 during the subsequent night with CPAP therapy.
 During the course of the night without CPAP treatment, the number of fetal movements decreased steadily by 7.4 movements per hour.
 In contrast, the number of fetal movements increased by 12.6 per hour during the night with CPAP therapy.

 "What would otherwise have been considered clinically unimportant or minor 'snoring' likely has major effects on the blood supply to the fetus, and that fetus in turn protects itself by reducing movements," said Colin Sullivan, PhD, the study's principal investigator.
 "This can be treated with readily available positive airway pressure therapy and suggests that measurement of fetal activity during a mother's sleep may be an important and practical method of assessing fetal well-being."

 The three-part study, appearing in the January issue of the journal SLEEP, began with the validation of a fetal activity monitor against ultrasound in 20 normal, third-trimester pregnant women.
 The next phase of the study measured fetal movement overnight in 20 women with moderate to severe preeclampsia and 20 matched control subjects.
 Results show that the number of fetal movements during maternal sleep was significantly lower in the preeclampsia group (289) than the control group (689).